Kimmy2018/Allstate-Insurance-Prediction/README.md

 # Allstate-Insurance-Prediction

-# First did as a group project.
-# Revised the whole prediction modeling
+I first did this prediction challenge as a group project.
+Unsatisfied with the result, I rewrite the whole prediction modeling but keep all of my previous exploratory data analysis.